 being done.

-xii The funds earmarked for It has been complied.
-The funds were earmarked as per EMP
+xii The funds earmarked for environmental protection It has been complied.
+The funds were earmarked as per EMP plan and kept in separate finance head for the expenditure to

-environmental protection ·

-measures shall be kept in plan and kept in separate finance head for the expenditure to
+measures shall be kept in

 separate account and shall not maintain environmental protection measures.

 be diverted for other purpose.
 Item wise expenditure on Environment protection measures in

-Year-wise expenditure shall be enclosed as Annexure-09.
+Year-wise expenditure shall be enclosed as Annexure-9.

-reported to this Ministry and its Choosed as Affilexure-05.
+reported to this Ministry and its

-Regional Office at Bhubaneswar.
+viii Regional Office at Bhubaneswar.
+Di bara bara a sa seles d

-xiii The Project authorities shall It has been complied.

-AIII advertise at least in two local it has been complica.
+xiii The Project authorities shall advertise at least in two local newspapers widely circulated around the project, one of which It has been complied.

-newspapers widely circulated

-around the project, one of which

 shall be in the vernacular

 language of the locality

 concerned within seven days of

 the clearance letter informing

 that the project has been

 accorded environmental

 clearance and a copy of the

 clearance letter is available with

 the State Pollution control Board

-and may also be seen at the

-website of the ministry of
+and may also be seen at the website of the ministry of

 Environment& Forests at

 http://envfor.nic.in.

 xiv A copy of the environmental It has been complied.
-The forwarding conv. of Favirenment

-AIV clearance letter shall be marked It has been complied.
-The forwarding copy of Environment
+X. • clearance letter shall be marked it has been complica.

-to concern Panchayat/Zila Clearance Marked to Dhanbad Zila Parishad and Panchayat is
+to concern Panchayat/Zila

-Parishad, Municipal corporation enclosed as Annexure- 10.
+Parishad, Municipal corporation

 or Urban local body and local

 NGO, if any, from whom any

 suggestion /representation has

 been received while processing

 the proposal.
 A copy of the

 clearance letter shall also be

-displayed on company's website.

-XV A copy of the environmental It has been complied.
+VV displayed on company's website.
+A copy of the environmental It has been complied

-7.0 clearance letter shall be shall Te has been complicat
+XV clearance letter shall be shall It has been complied.

 also be displayed on the website

 of the concerned State Pollution

 Control Board.
 The EC letter shall

 also be displayed at the Regional

 Office, District Industry Sector

 and Collector's Office/Tehsildar's

 Office for 30 days.

 xvi The clearance letter shall be It has been complied.

-uploaded on the company's '
+uploaded on the company's

 website.
 The compliance status

 of the stipulated environmental

 clearance conditions shall also

-be uploaded by the project

-authorities on their website and
+be uploaded by the project authorities on their website and

 updated at least once every six

 months so as to bring the same

 in public domain.
 The monitoring

-1
+pasiicaomain. me momtoffilg